Do it online

 The symptoms can be unpleasant and difficult to treat.
 They can include stomach upset and pain, seizures (as experienced with epilepsy), headache, sore throat, asthma, bronchitis and other pulmonary infections.
 Luckily cases of permanent blindness, as above, are rare.

 The secret here is hygiene isn't it?
-When you next see the Dog Warden, ask about the Mint Dish removed from a hotel story."
-It'll put you off your dinner!!!
 We should all openly encourage, educate and advertise washing hands wherever and whenever possible.

 Dog Warden Service